 System intercalibration

-The reference solutions and the marble tile described in section 3 were utilized for the intercalibration.
+The reference solutions and the marble tile described in Section 3 were utilised for the intercalibration.

-Preliminary experiments involved measurements of only the reference solutions with both Lifart (whole spectra) and Forlab (eight filters at 290, 315, 340, 376, 415, 445, 480 and 530 nm) each equipped with either KrF, emitting at 248 nm, either Nd:YAG, emitting at 266 nm, in order to assess the different contribution of laser sources and optical system to the acquisition of the signal.
-In Forlab spectra, reported on the upper side of Figure 5, with the exclusion of the signal at 445 nm (probably because of a filter malfunctioning) the spectra present a pretty good correspondence, independently from the exciting source.
-This point will not considered in further elaboration.
-Phenylalanine only shows significant discrepancies in region above 350 nm because of very low emission in that region.
-However in this case we will refer, for the calibration, only to signals in the region below 350 nm.
+Preliminary experiments involved measurements of the reference solutions only with both Lifart (whole spectra) and Forlab (8 filters at 290, 315, 340, 376, 415, 445, 480 and 530 nm) equipped with either KrF emitting at 248 nm or Nd:YAG emitting at 266 nm in order to assess the different contributions of the laser sources and optical systems to the acquisition of the signal.
+In the Forlab spectra, reported on the top half of Figure 5, with the exclusion of the signal at 445 nm (probably due to a filter malfunctioning), the spectra present a fairly good correspondence when distinguished from the exciting source.
+This point will be considered in further elaboration.
+Phenylalanine shows significant discrepancies in the region above 350 nm because of very low emissions in that region.
+Therefore, in this case, we only used signals in the region below 350 nm for the calibration.

-A similar pretty good spectra correspondence was observed in Lifart spectra in the lower part of the Figure 5.
-Major discrepancies in the spectra of phenylalanine were attributed to the thigh proximity of the laser source wavelength to that of the absorption of phenylalanine.
+A similarly good spectra correspondence was observed in the Lifart spectra shown in the bottom half of Figure 5.
+Major discrepancies in the spectra of phenylalanine were attributed to the high proximity of the laser source wavelength to that of the absorption of phenylalanine.

-Fluorescence analyses for the intercalibration were carried out with both Lifart and Forlab on drops of the reference solutions placed on an aluminium surface, and on a small square in the centre of the sections of the marble tile, and Lifart and Forlab spectral data registered in this area were mediated.

-Figure 6.
-Calibration values: in blue the considered values, in red the excluded ones.

-Recorded data were processed to obtain intercalibration values as much as possible independent of experimental measurement conditions.
-First at all, for Forlab data the transmission bands of the filters (reported in Table 1) had to be considered.
-After this correction, for both the instruments data were normalized with the integral on the whole range (sum of intensity values corresponding at the 8 filters for Forlab).
-Later on, to compare Forlab and Lifart data, only spectral data from Lifart mediated over the bandpass of the filters used in Forlab were considered.

 Table 2.
-Calibration ratios obtained starting from the reference solutions and sections S1, 2 and 4 of the tile.
+Calibration ratios obtained from the reference solutions and sections S1, 2 and 4 of the tile.
 Only blue values were considered in calculations.